 It has been safely used for 60 years to control cholesterol, with some 42,000 scientific papers in PubMed describing its benefits and effects.

 “Unlike statin drugs, which mainly reduce LDL cholesterol, niacin is a very safe, effective treatment for all lipid issues, improving levels of both good and bad cholesterol and triglycerides.” says Bradley Bale, MD, medical director of the Heart Health Program for Grace Clinic in Lubbock, Texas.

 Vitamin D3 Studies seem to show that individuals with higher levels of vitamin D have lower cholesterol are generally healthier overall than individuals with low levels of vitamin D.

 Policosanal: Policosanol is the generic term for a natural mixture of long chain alcohols extracted from plant waxes.
 It has been shown to lower low density lipoprotein levels (LDL) and total cholesterol levels, raise high density lipoproteins (HDL) as well as prevent the blood from clotting.

 Healthy Cholesterol Levels – Naturally

-The ingredients in this formula is as follows and has all the recommended ingredients:
+The ingredients in this formula are as follows and have all the recommended ingredients:

 1,300 mgs of Phytoserols (plant sterols)